jimmymills/k8s-diagram-previewer/README.md

 * DaemonSet
 * StatefulSet

-Their is partial support for all node types listed at https://diagrams.mingrammer.com/docs/nodes/k8s but links will not be formed.
+There is partial support for all node types listed at https://diagrams.mingrammer.com/docs/nodes/k8s but links will not be formed.